 If you’re not able to get approved for credit on your own, someone may be willing to help you.
 A co-signer is also held responsible in the event the loan is defaulted on.
 This is the hardest thing for most people to do.
 The risk is often too high for someone who has built good credit over the years.

-If someone is unwilling to co-sign for you, ask them to add you as an authorized user on one of their credit cards and tell them you do not even want a card.
-This strategy come with much less risk and people are more willing to add an authorized user, than co-sign for someone.
+If someone is unwilling to co-sign for you, ask them to add you as an authorized user on one of their credit cards and tell them, you do not even want a card.
+This strategy comes with much less risk, and people are more willing to add an authorized user than co-sign for someone.

 4. Have someone add you as an account owner

 This is a strategy that works great but is not commonly used.
 If someone close to you is buying or leasing a car, have them add you onto the loan as the main borrower and add themselves as a co-signer.
-This greatly reduces the risk because they own the car and will be making the payments.
+Because they own the car and will be making the payments.
 You are just on the loan to help build credit for yourself.

 This is great for parents to help their children get a leg up in their financial life.
-It’s also great for married couples where one spouse has good credit and the other is trying to improve their credit.
-Both spouses will need to have good credit to purchase a home and this is a great strategy to accomplish that.
+It’s also great for married couples where one spouse has good credit, and the other is trying to improve their credit.
+Both spouses will need to have good credit to purchase a home, which is a great strategy.

 5. Get a credit builder loan

-A credit builder loan is offered to people who are financially secure but need help building their credit scores.
+A credit builder loan is offered to financially secure people who need help building their credit scores.
 They are offered in amounts ranging from $500 up to $2500.
 These are usually offered from the local credit union you bank with.
-If your checking account has been in good standing without any overdrafts and have steady employment you can qualify for credit builder loans.
+If your checking account has been in good standing without any overdrafts and have steady employment, you can qualify for credit builder loans.

 There are different ways banks configure a credit-builder loan.
-A standard credit builder loan the bank will set up a savings account to deposit the funds into.
+For a standard credit builder loan, the bank will set up a savings account to deposit the funds.
 You are restricted to the funds until the last payment has been made.

 There are other ways banks can structure a credit builder loan.
 It could be secured by money you have in your savings account.
-You will need to keep at least the amount of the loan in savings until the loan is paid off.
+You will need to keep at least the loan amount in savings until the loan is paid off.
 There are unsecured credit builder loans as well that require no collateral or restrict your use of the loaned funds.